 Which Fishing Kayak is Right for You?

 The bottom line in choosing the best fishing kayak for your needs is that there is no one-size-fits all.
-Before you make a decision on purchasing a kayak for fishing, the most important thing you can do is to take stock of where and how you plan to do most of your paddling and fishing.
+Before you decide on purchasing a kayak for fishing, the most important thing you can do is to take stock of where and how you plan to do most of your paddling and fishing.
 Identify your needs: Will you be fishing in freshwater ponds for largemouth bass?
 Navigating streams and rivers to catch smallmouth bass and trout?
 Poking around saltwater harbors, estuaries and flats for striped bass and bluefish?
 Or do you plan to venture out into the open ocean and launch through surf?
 Also, will this kayak be strictly a fishing vessel, or do you plan to use it for relaxation and recreation with your family?

 Once you’ve thought about what you want from a fishing kayak, it’s time to select a handful that appear to match your desired criteria.
 At that point, try them all!
 Always demo a kayak before you buy it!

 Before you can evaluate the fishing kayaks at your local paddlesport shop or marina, it’s helpful to understand some of the important characteristics of kayaks.
-Most fishing kayaks can be used for a variety of activities, but understand that no one kayak excels at every activity.
+Most fishing kayaks can be used for a variety of activities, but no one kayak excels at every activity.
 Choosing a kayak, like choosing a boat or a car, means mulling over a long list of specifications and deciding what features are “must-haves” and which ones are compromises.
 Once you understand your options, you can start down the path of choosing the right kayak for your intended purposes.
 These are some of the basics to consider before you buy your first, or next, fishing kayak.

-Length: In general, the longer the kayak, the faster it will be and the more easily it will cover distances.
+In general, the longer the kayak, the faster it will be and the more easily it will cover distances.
 The trade-off is a loss of maneuverability in tight spaces and difficulty in transporting the kayak to launch sites.

 Weight: Consider your cartop capacity and what you can carry when choosing a kayak.
 A heavy kayak might require a wheeled cart to move it down to the launch site.